d3i-infra/Infrastructure-D3I-pilot/README.md

 2. Basic knowledge about Terraform
 2. Basic knowledge about Azure

-## Terraform to deploy our cloud infrastructure

-Terraform is used to specify our infrastructure as code (IaC).
-We will use Terraform to deploy the cloud infrastructure of the D3I Pilot, all cloud configurations are in the configuration files.

-The reason for using Terraform is as follows:

-- We can apply version control to the IaC
-- Our infrastructure will be replicable

 ## How to use the terraform configuration files in this repository

 ### Preparation